 The body naturally produces free radicals during processes such as energy production, and we also accumulate free radicals through the consumption of processed foods, environmental toxins and exposures, and through chemicals added to foods such as apples and pears to reduce pest invasions.

 While it is impossible to fully avoid free radicals, having an adequate intake of antioxidants can drastically reduce their effect, by eliminating them from the body in a timely manner.
 The longer they remain in the body, the more they are able to elicit their negative effects, and research has shown they can contribute to causing cancer and other serious diseases.

 4. Reduce your stress levels

 Finally, it is very important to reduce your stress levels.
 Research has shown that continuous stress, elevating the body’s stress response for extended periods of time, can lead to chronic stress and a chronically compensated stress response system.
-When the stress response system is not functioning properly, this means the body is not able to come back down to baseline functioning, and some things remain permanently shut off or functioning at altered capacity within the body.
+When the stress response system is not functioning properly.
+That means the body is not able to come back down to baseline functioning, and some things remain permanently shut off or functioning at altered capacity within the body.